ajAnshul/redux_form/README.md

 npm start

-then in diffrend command run the command:
+then in diffrend cmd run the command:

 node index.js